 • 6 months later: Bug fix when edge case is discovered

-• 1 year later: Performance optimization as usage grows
+• 1 year later: Performance optimisation as usage grows

 • 18 months later: Security patch for underlying dependency